nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 {% include important.html content="A status response `200` **OK** implies that the state of any resources affected by the appointment cancellation (for example, the associated `Slot`) subsequently reflects the cancellation (for example, `Appointment.status`, `Slot.status` are updated in line with any internal integrity constraints)." %}

+#### Error handling ####

+The provider system:

+- SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional details when one or more data fields are corrupt or a specific business rule/constraint is breached.
+- SHALL return an error if any appointment details other than the appointment `status` and cancellation reason extension fields are attempted to be updated.
+- SHALL return an error if the appointment being cancelled is in the past (the appointment start dateTime is before the current date and time).
+- SHALL return an error if the version identifier in the `If-Match` header does not match the Appointment's current version identifier.
+See [Managing resource contention](development_general_api_guidance.html#managing-resource-contention).

+Refer to [Development - FHIR API guidance - error handling](development_fhir_error_handling_guidance.html) for details of error codes.

 ## Examples ##

 ### Cancel an appointment ###

 #### Request ####

+The Appointment resource is submitted with the `status` field set to `cancelled` and a FHIR extension carrying the reason for cancellation.

 ```http
 {% include appointments/cancel-appt-request-header-1.txt %}